 In this experiment, you will compare the ability of different surfaces to absorb thermal radiation.

 Does the color of a surface make a difference in how well it absorbs thermal radiation?
 If so, how?
 The answer to these questions could help you decide what to wear on a hot, sunny day and what color to paint your house if you live in a hot, sunny climate.
 In this experiment, we will compare the thermal absorption ability of three surfaces: silver, black, and white.
 We'll do this by filling cans with these surfaces with water, then exposing the cans to heat lamps.
-We'll measure the temperature of the water in each of the cans while they're being exposed to the heat and see if there's a difference in the rate at which the temperatures increase.
+We'll measure the temperature of the water in each of the cans while they're being exposed to the heat and see if there's a difference in the rate at which the temperatures increase, or the heat transfer.